 Alternative 1: No Action.
-If the Council requires some or all shareholder accounts to be associated with a commercial reef fish permit in Action 1, shareholders must be in compliance with the requirement by the effective date of the final rule implementing this amendment, or the shares will be reclaimed by NMFS.
+If the Council requires some or all shareholder accounts to be associated with a commercial reef fish permit in Action 1, shareholder accounts required to be associated with a permit must be in compliance with the requirement by the effective date of the final rule implementing this amendment, or the shares will be reclaimed by NMFS.

-Alternative 2: NMFS will reclaim all shares in a shareholder account that is not associated with a commercial reef fish permit:
+Alternative 2: If the Council requires some or all shareholder accounts to be associated with a commercial reef fish permit in Action 1, shareholder accounts required to be associated with a permit must be in compliance with the requirement, or NMFS will reclaim all shares in a shareholder account that is not associated with a commercial reef fish permit: